First Korean Congress 1919

 Korean American's reenacting First Korean Congress demonstration

-Here is a picture of my oldest (the boy in the center of the banner) next to me during our walk to the Independence Hall.
+Here is a picture of my oldest (the boy in the center of the banner) next to me during our walk to Independence Hall.

 The walk was far and my poor, weak ankle and hip went through a lot.
-The principal of my school joked around saying she would gladly carry me on her back. πŸ˜†
+The principal of my school joked around, saying she would gladly carry me on her back. πŸ˜†

 She's been working for our Korean School for 30+ years and is well-known among Korean teachers for being the president of the National Association of Korean Schools at one point.
 She has been the number one person who has kept me going.
-Every semester, I would mention stepping down from my position and somehow she always found a way to keep me teaching. πŸ˜… She's a pretty amazing human being, and I'm so thankful she didn't give up on me.
-Today, she told me how proud she was of me which touched my heart.
+Every semester, I would mention stepping down from my position, and somehow she always found a way to keep me teaching. πŸ˜… She's a pretty amazing human being, and I'm so thankful she didn't give up on me.
+Today, she told me how proud she was of me, which touched my heart.
 She has probably seen me grow quite a bit since I first started teaching at the school.
 I know for myself how much I've grown as a teacher.

 I'm so proud of my little ones!
 It was a long walk to and from Independence Hall to our original starting point.